arve0/master/thesis_web.md

 3. Create predictive focus map or select more or less regular spaced intervals with specimens to do autofocus.
 4. Scan.
-5. Separate specimen and assign row and column to them.
+5. Separate specimen in images and assign row and column to them.

-Compared to the first procedure listed, this procedure have the advantage of being less labor intensive.
-But manually browsing through \SI{24}{\milli\metre}
-$\cdot$ \SI{15}{\milli\metre}  / $(\SI{400}{\micro\metre})^2$ = 2250 images may
+Compared to the first procedure listed, this procedure have the advantage of being less labor intensive when on the microscope, but manually browsing through \SI{24}{\milli\metre} $\cdot$ \SI{15}{\milli\metre}  /
-be a daunting task without a specialized tool.
-Several hundred images will also be empty images.
+$(\SI{400}{\micro\metre})^2$ = 2250 images may be a daunting task without a specialized tool.

-The main concern with this method was focus.
-A few scans which yielded out of focus parts confirmed the concern.
-To overcome this one can define an autofocus more often or even at every specimen.
-This implies manual labor browsing around the TMA selecting the places to autofocus or finding them in an automatic way.

-As the goal was to reduce manual labor, selecting

-find the specimen areas
-manually or with an overview image.
-As

-scan is also vulnerable to
-errors in autofocus causing parts of scan to come out of focus.
-Additionally the scan will consist of several hundred empty images.

-The

-The developed approach described in the [method chapter](#method) remedies the draw backs of scanning the whole slide in one scan and doesn't add any considerable amount of work.
-The procedure is reduced to:
+The main concern with the last procedure was focus and a couple of scans confirmed the concern by having out of focus portions.
+The out of focus can be of several reasons, e.g.  inter specimen z-displacement or temperature changes moving the specimens in z-direction.
+As the autofocus in LAS X runs before the scan, the only way to tackle temperature changes is by chopping up the scan in several chunks.
+As the goal was to reduce manual labor, doing this as a part of the procedure was not considered viable.

+In other words, the most likely way to get desired result is by using the first procedure listed.
+So most part of the procedure was automated and the method described is therefore a combination of the two procedures above.
+Several of the steps remain the same but automated, so the procedure for the user of the microscope reduces to:

 1. Align TMA in microscope.
-2. Take overview image.
+2. Find outer boundaries for overview scan.
-3. Let software find specimen up front.
+3. Verify that the algorithms have picked out the specimens.
+  - If not, the user may adjust filter settings or directly edit the detected regions.
 4. Scan.

-The result is images easily separated by their row and column.
-The advanteages to
+This was considered to meet the goals; reduce mental overhead when collecting images from TMA glass slides.

+## Stitching

+## Segmentation

+##

+## Stable stage insert
+ A movement of 1.7 \si{\milli\metre} will shift columns by one, which describes the accuruancy required.

+## Leica LAS design

+- user should be mainly in LAS
+  - automating on the side as a supplement
+  - load before CAM can be used
+  - does not load all settings from XML